mulgrin/testng-dataprovider-xstream-xml/README.md

 A conceptual TestNG DataProvider using XStream to serialize XML.

-Run with the Maven goal:  exec:java
+Run with the Maven goal:  surefire:test

 TODO
 =======================